-In any of these cases, you’ll need to call a tow truck.
-And though you may not be thinking about anything other than getting yourself and your car where you need to go at the moment, it helps to know exactly how to make sure you’re not the one paying for the towing if you don’t have to -- and that’s where your car insurance policy that you pay good money for comes in handy.
+In any of these cases, you may need to call a tow truck.
+And though you may not be thinking about anything other than getting yourself and your car where you need to go at the moment, it helps to know exactly how to make sure you’re not the one paying for towing if you don’t have to.
+That’s where your car insurance policy that you pay good money for comes in handy.

 Know Your Insurance Coverage

 Find out how your roadside assistance coverage works.
 If you do not already know, the best place to check is your car insurance agent or customer service representative.
 Check your proof of insurance.
-Most proofs come with a phone number for both your insurance agent and a 24/7 customer service representative.
+Most proof of insurance comes with a phone number for both your insurance agent and a 24/7 customer service representative.

-Filing a towing claim at the time of loss.
+Filing a towing claim at the time you need the tow has its pros and cons.
 What it means is that instead of calling a tow truck, you call to file your claim and your insurance company will call and send their preferred tow service out to perform the tow.

 - It might take longer than if you called around to several companies to see who could respond the fastest.

-• The tow service will most likely call you to confirm the tow so if you happen to miss the call it could delay your service.
+- The tow service will most likely call you to confirm the tow, so if you happen to miss the call it could delay your service.

-• The need to go through the claims process immediately which does take a few extra minutes of your time.
+- The need to go through the claims process immediately which does take a few extra minutes of your time.

 Some insurance carriers only allow for a towing claim to be reimbursed.
 That means you call the tow company, pay for the tow, then send your receipt to your insurance company and wait for reimbursement.
 This option has its pros and cons, too.

-• You get to select your own tow service company.
+- You get to select your own tow service company.

 - You will speak directly to the tow company with your first phone call instead of waiting for a callback.

-• You then have to wait to get reimbursed (often tow claim reimbursement is very fast and can happen within the week).
+- You then have to wait to get reimbursed.
+Often, tow claim reimbursement is very fast and can happen within the week.

-• You will need to provide your tow receipt to your insurance carrier or agent either by dropping it off, faxing it, or emailing it.
+- You will need to provide your tow receipt to your insurance carrier or agent either by dropping it off, faxing it, or emailing it.

 If your vehicle is not driveable due to a covered accident, then your tow claim is almost always covered as part of your claim regardless if you have roadside assistance or not.
 Check with your insurance agent if you have any questions.
-That is what you pay them for!
+That is what you pay them for.